edmathew/zOS-FTPConnector/README.md

 # zOSFTPConnector
-A abstraction on using zOS FTP Functionalities.
+An abstraction on using zOS FTP Functionalities.
 This project borned as a spin-off from my small utils witch used zOS FTP functionalities.

 IBM zOS (System Z) has a cool (but kinda rusty) FTP Server.